s-r-e-e-r-a-j/PHP-REVERSE-SHELL/README.md

 The developer is not responsible for any misuse, damage, or illegal activity performed using this reverse_shell.
 Use responsibly and only on systems you own or have explicit permission to test.
 Unauthorized access is illegal and punishable by law.
 ## Features
-- IP and shell command are Base64 encoded for stealth and easy customization
+- IP and shell command are Base64 encoded for stealth

 - Function names are reversed to bypass WAF and security filters